 Plagiarism is the reproduction of another's visual, verbal or written material without proper citation and with the intent to deceive.
 In the written form this includes, but is not limited to, verbatim copying or substantial paraphrasing, and presenting as your own the work of someone else.
-Misrepresentation is submitting work done by another as one's own or submitting work done at a previous time as new.
+Misrepresentation is submitting work done by submitting work done by another as one's own or submitting work done at a previous time as new.